bbc/simorgh/docs/Relative-Units-Spike.md

 # Spike: REMs vs EMs for spacing
-This spike arises from https://github.com/bbc/simorgh/issues/407 and compares REMs/EMs as units for spacing (margin, padding, line height).
+REMs and EMs can be used for spacing (padding/margins/line height).
 We chose REMs on the basis of clarity and no perceptible difference in rendering.

 ## REMs
 The REM unit represents a size relative to the root element (e.g., the `font-size` of `<html>`).
 Combined with the root element's font-size, a REM represents the root element's initial value.